nyumathclinic/latex-gotham/README.md

 ## Contents

-moduleSo far there are three latex “modules” in this bundle:
+So far there are three latex “modules” in this bundle:

 * `beamerthemeGotham` installs a beamer presentation theme called `Gotham`.